gvwilson/thirdbit/src/fiction/iffy/index.md

 Once it was diced and sizzling in hot oil she cubed a block of soy and attacked the other vegetables.
 "Anythin' I can do?"
-Iffy asked, worried and afraid and wanting to help but not knowing how.
+Iffy asked, wanting to help but not knowing how.

 Aunt Naggie swept the carrots and cabbage into the frying pan and forced a smile.
 "Thanks, sweetie, but I'm aright.